 Sophie Coryndon, Tapestry Triptych, UK, 2017

 Tapestry Triptych is composed of three panels of layered plaster honeycomb, gilded and highly patinated.
 The overlapping layers of the panels hang gently, emulating luxurious ornate textiles.
-At once colossal and delicate, Tapestry Triptych beautifully preserves the fragility of its source material.
 Coryndon became interested in bees after learning about the current global crisis facing the insects.
-In an effort to capture abandoned “ghost ship hives,” Corydon employs the lost-wax method, an ancient and labor-intensive technique.
+Tapestry Triptych beautifully preserves the fragility of its source material.

 As Coryndon works on a commission basis, custom works may be requested.